Teaching materials in English

 Presentations, maps and subvertisements

 In classroom, you can use a ready-to-use presentation and exercises about trade, clothes and food:

 - Global Meal teaching material about food and subvertising is available also in English.
 With the presentation, animation pictures and subvertisements, you can run a workshop yourself.

-- You can use a map of the production chain of clothes and other photos from our teaching materials on clothes.
+- You can use a map and photos of the production chain of clothes from our teaching materials on clothes or a map and photos of the production chain of electronics from our teaching materials on electronics.

-- You can print a subvertisement gallery about clothes or food.
+- You can print a subvertisement gallery about clothes, food or electronics.

-Eetti’s global educator Eeva Kemppainen shares information and tips for teaching also on her Kuilut umpeen – Closing the gap blog.
-Some posts are in English and examine subvertisements made at Eetti’s workshops.
+Research examples and tips for teaching can also be found on Kuilut umpeen – Closing the gap blog.

 Eetti’s work on media literacy and subvertisements

 Eetti has organised workshops about responsible consumerism and subvertising in educational institutions as well as developed teaching materials since 2013.
 The guide is made by Pro Ethical Trade Finland (Eetti), with funding from the Ministry of Education and Culture of Finland.

 Teaching materials on food were co-developed with the Association of Biology and Geography Teachers of Finland (BMOL) in their global education project Global Meal – vastamainontaa ruoasta, subvertising about food (2017–2018).

 For all of us, food is a familiar, daily and personal act.
 At the same time it is also a political, global and multi-sided web of issues.
 Before a packed food product finds its way to the shelf of a grocery store, its production has involved a big bunch of people and work from different backgrounds as well as a huge amount of different natural resources.
 In the production chain, there has also been a huge variety of environmental, social and ethical impacts: on one hand, food is a question of animal and human rights, on the other hand it is a question of environmental values, ethics, health and critical consumerism.